 References to and illustrations of nursing shawls

-1786 ‘Views in Wales: View up Neath River from the House at Briton Ferry in Glamorgan Shire’ by Paul Sandby (detail)
+1786 ‘Views in Wales: View up Neath River from the House at Briton Ferry in Glamorgan Shire’ by Paul Sandby (detail).
+This is an illustration of a woman carrying a baby on her back: they were normally carried on the front.

 the streets are filled with dirty, ragged and idle children.
 The dress is remarkable and similar to that in Pembroke.
 It consists of a striped flannel petticoat and a brown jacket over it, a blue handkerchief tyed over their heads & a black beaver hat upon that, a large brown, or blue flannel wrapper [whittle] which goes round the waist & over the shoulders & serves the double purpose of a cloak & cradle for one or two children they generally carry at their back; and altogether give them the appearance of the Laplanders as described by Mr Cox in his history of Russia.